yash251/substreams/docs/new/how-to-guides/develop-your-own-substreams/solana/top-ledger/dex-trades.md

 }
 ```

 The Substreams extracts trades from different DEXs.
-Because every DEX handles the data diffrerently, it is necessary to create a custom decoding function for every DEX.
-Every supported DEX has its correponding function in the `dapps` directory of the project.
+Because every DEX handles the data differently, it is necessary to create a custom decoding function for every DEX.
+Every supported DEX has its corresponding function in the `dapps` directory of the project.

 ## Run the Substreams